relliky/Tais_Home_Assistant_Config/python_templates/README.md

 42. Move Lovelace template-card base builders into the entity-card module.
 43. Move Lovelace single-condition template-card wrapper into the entity-card module.
+44. Move Lovelace template-card entity resolution and iOS styling helpers into the entity-card module.

 Recommended next steps: